Foxinatel/COMS20012-Notes/csb.typ

 #colbreak()

 == Software Security
-*Memory corruption bugs:* \
+=== Memory corruption bugs:
 Property of memory unsafe languages.
 Can lead to:
-- arbitrary read
+- Arbitrary read
-- arbitrary write
+- Arbitrary write
-- control flow hijack
+- Control flow hijack
-- control flow corruption
+- Control flow corruption

-*Pointers:*
+=== Pointers:
-- Allow you to refer to (semi) arbitrary memory addresses
+- Allow you to refer to arbitrary memory addresses
 - To introduce a bug: Get a pointer pointing somewhere it shouldn't

 #definitions(